kanchanchy/kanchanchy.github.io/_pages/projects.md

 Optimizing Hyperparameters of CNN
 ======
 Performance of a multi-layer neural network always depends on hyper-parameters such as learning rate, mini batch size, dropout rate, starting learning rate, and learning rate etc. Optimizing hyper-parameters of a multi-layer neural network is always a challenging task.
 This project implements two ways of optimizing hyper-parameters of a convolutional neural network and compares their performances: 1) Grid Search and 2) Bayesian Optimization.
 It optimizes three particular hyper-parameters: learning rate, dropout for first fully connected layer and dropout for second fully connected layer.
+The implementation is based on Pytorch framework.

 Project Link: [Github Repository](https://github.com/kanchanchy/Optimizing-Hyperparameters-CNN)